vishalcloudyuga/dcos-docs/1.7/administration/installing/cloud/gce.md

 1. Create the bootstrap node using the Google Cloud Console.
 In these examples we used a [n1-standard-1](https://cloud.google.com/compute/docs/machine-types) instance running CentOS 7 with a 10 GB persistent disk in `zone europe-west1-c`.
 The bootstrap node must have "Allow full access to all Cloud APIs" in the Identity and API access section.
 Also enable Block project-wide SSH keys in the SSH Keys section.
 Create the instance.

-1. After creating the boot instance, start the instance and run the following from the shell.
+1. After creating the bootstrap instance, start the instance and run the following from the shell.
 These commands install prerequisite software on your bootstrap node.

     ```bash
     $ sudo gcloud components update &&